dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

  - collect the data (reliably, accurately and timely, ideally in real-time)
  - what representation of the data and metrics is most suitable for analytics and visualizations
- - only after all of the above, visualizations and dashboards are developed
+ - only after all of the above, visualizations and dashboards are developed xxx
+ Question: Confirm whether all DHIS2 metrics are "Manifestation" indicators? and whether all root cause indicators are only available in national eLMISs?

 ###	General principles
 As for the entire concept, the ultimate objective of performance management is improving health services for end-users, patients and health professionals rather than (only) complying with national and donor reporting requirements.